Evolving Regulatory Systems Stress Importance of Data Integrity

 It is necessary to search beyond the term “data integrity” to stay abreast of developments in this field, says Siegfried Schmitt, PhD, vice president, Technical at Parexel.

-Q: We are updating our training program for this year and wondered if you are aware of any new regulations for data integrity?
+Q: We are updating our training program for this year and wondered, are you aware of any new regulations for data integrity?

 A: No new regulations were published in 2025 specific to data integrity.
 The evolving global regulatory systems do, however, address data integrity within the context of revised or new parts of the legislation.

-The European Commission (EC) has published1 the revision of Good Manufacturing Practice (GMP) Guidelines Chapter 4 (Documentation), Annex 11 (Computerised Systems) and New Annex 22 (Artificial Intelligence) for public consultation.
-All three documents address data integrity, namely:
+The European Commission has published1 the Revision of Good Manufacturing Practice (GMP) Guidelines Chapter 4 (Documentation), Annex 11 (Computerised Systems) and New Annex 22 (Artificial Intelligence) for public consultation.
+All 3 documents address data integrity, namely:

 • Chapter 4 clarifies the requirements for the management of electronic records, signatures, and data integrity while ensuring consistency with the concurrent revision of Annex 11.